Skip to content

 2. Biodegradable sunscreen: Formentera marine-park rules.
 Non-biodegradable can be confiscated or fined.

-3. A dry bag or waterproof pouch for phone + keys + cash. €8 on Amazon, non-negotiable.
+3. A dry bag or waterproof pouch for phone, keys, cash.
+Eight quid on Amazon.
+Non-negotiable.

-6. Water: the bar will sell it at €5/bottle.
-Bring two sealed bottles; most operators allow it.
+6. Water: the bar charges €5 a bottle.
+Bring two sealed; most operators allow it.

 The ones I'd skip in 2026

-• "Ibiza Boat Party — VIP Catamaran" listings on marketplace sites: these are almost always re-sold standard tickets bundled with a promise of VIP access that doesn't exist.
+• "Ibiza Boat Party — VIP Catamaran" listings on marketplace sites: almost always re-sold standard tickets bundled with a "VIP access" promise that doesn't exist on the boat.

 Combining a boat party with the right club night